findex-la/nova-authorization/README.md

 You will see a "Roles" item in your menu by default.
 You can create your roles here and assign them to users.

 You can also automate the initial permissions setup using our built-in commands:
-* `php artisan authorization:create-permissions` to automatically read all your resources and create the related permissions
+* `php artisan create-permissions` to automatically read all your resources and create the related permissions
-* `php artisan authorization:create-role` to create a role assigning the selected permissions
+* `php artisan create-role` to create a role assigning the selected permissions
-* `php artisan authorization:assign-role` to assign an existing role for an user
+* `php artisan assign-role` to assign an existing role for an user
-* `php artisan authorization:super-admin` to assign all permission to an user
-* `php artisan authorization:clear-cache` to clear the permissions cache for users (Recommended to execute as part of deployment pipelines)
+* `php artisan clear-cache` to clear the permissions cache for users

 ### Custom policies